 In November 2019, Rise submitted an application for a Use Permit to Nevada County to allow the reopening of the Idaho-Maryland Mine.
-On January 4th 2022, Nevada County released a much anticipated and highly favorable independent Draft Environmental Impact Report.
+On December 16th 2022, Nevada County released a much anticipated and highly favorable independent Final Environmental Impact Report.
 The report is a major milestone in the permitting process.
 (Link to Press Release)

 Remaining Milestones to Approval:

 - County decisionmakers review the Final EIR and consider approval of the Use Permit and Reclamation Plan at public hearings.